YusufA95/Gam-Advanced/README.md

 To grant one user (delegate) the ability to access and manage another user's email account, facilitating teamwork or ensuring continuity during absences:

-gam user delegateduser@gmail.com add delegate useraccount@gmail.com
+gam user delegateduser add delegate useraccount